WHAT THE BIBLE TEACHES ABOUT THE HOLY SPIRIT

 6. He sets the believer free from the law of sin and death (Rom.
 8:2).

 7. He produces fruit in a believers life (Gal.
 5:22)

 8. He teaches the believer and guides to the truth (John 16:13) (John 14.26).

 9. He gives his gifts to believers (1 Cor.
 12:4-11) (Acts 2:4) (Acts 19:6).

-C. In relation to the scriptures
+C. The Holy Spirit's relationship to the scriptures

 1. He is the author of the Scriptures (2 Peter 1:20,21) (2 Tim.
 3:16).